 a) For accrediting prior learning, equivalent to the PGCert LTHE, in order to permit enrolment on other programmes

 The basis for such accreditation would normally be the equivalent of the PGCert LTHE.
 Applications must be made in the first instance to the Director of the programme that the applicant wishes to undertake, and discuss the evidence needed for such a case.
-The application form is downloadable from the University website.
+The application form is downloadable here.
 On submission of this application with evidence, a sub-committee made up usually by the Programme Director and one or two members of the core teaching team will consider the case.
 This consideration will involve examining the syllabus of the course undertaken to check equivalence in terms of both content and assessment.